Beatrice Borromeo

-Beatrice Borromeo Arese Taverna (born 18 August 1985) is an Italian journalist and model.
-Born in Italy into an aristocratic family, she studied law at Bocconi University in 2010 before earning a master's degree in journalism at Columbia University in 2012.
-Borromeo subsequently worked for il Fatto Quotidiano before becoming a columnist for Newsweek and Daily Beast in 2013.
-She also worked as a broadcast journalist for Anno Zero on Rai 2 and hosted a weekly show on the Radio 105 Network.
+Donna Beatrice Borromeo Arese Taverna (born 18 August 1985) is an Italian journalist, model, and aristocrat.
+Born into the aristocratic Borromeo family, she studied law and journalism.
+Borromeo subsequently worked for il Fatto Quotidiano before becoming a columnist for Newsweek and The Daily Beast in 2013.
+She also worked as a broadcast journalist for AnnoZero on Rai 2, and hosted a weekly show on the Radio 105 Network.
 Borromeo married Pierre Casiraghi, in 2015; they have three children.
-She became an ambassador for the fashion brand Dior in 2021.
+She has also been an ambassador for several fashion brands.

-Background
+Family background

 Borromeo is the daughter of Don Carlo Ferdinando Borromeo, Count of Arona (born in 1935), the son of Vitaliano Borromeo, 2nd Prince of Angera, and his long-time companion, Countess Donna Paola Marzotto (born in 1955).
-Through her father she is related to Carlo Borromeo (1538–1584), who became a cardinal of the Catholic Church, Archbishop of Milan, and a canonized saint.
-The family currently owns most of the Borromean Islands in the Lago Maggiore, Milan city, and many other estates in the Lombardy and Piedmont countrysides.
+Through her father she is related to Charles Borromeo (1538–1584), who became a cardinal of the Catholic Church, Archbishop of Milan, and a canonised saint.
+The family currently owns most of the Borromean Islands in the Lago Maggiore, and many other estates in the Lombardy and Piedmont countrysides.

 Borromeo has an older brother, Carlo Ludovico Borromeo, who is married to Marta Ferri.
 She has three older half-sisters from her father's marriage to German model and former Miss Germany Marion Sybil Zota: Isabella, married to Count Ugo Brachetti Peretti; Lavinia, married to John Elkann; and Matilde, married to Prince Antonius zu Fürstenberg.

 Borromeo's maternal grandmother was the fashion designer Marta Marzotto (née Vacondio), ex-wife of Count Umberto Marzotto.
 Her uncle, Count Matteo Marzotto, is the former president and director of the Valentino fashion house at the time the label belonged to the Marzotto Group.

 Education

 She finished secondary education, in 2004, at Milan's Liceo Classico Giovanni Berchet.
-Borromeo received a bachelor of laws from Bocconi University, Milan in 2010, under supervision of prof. Lorenzo Cuocolo.
+Borromeo received a bachelor of laws from Bocconi University in Milan in 2010, under supervision of prof. Lorenzo Cuocolo.
 She received a Masters in Journalism from the Columbia University Journalism School in May 2012.